 Torasan Films San Jose, CA 95164

 The new independent

-Regimental Combat Team.
+Regimental Combat Team

-first hand accounts of fierce

 battles, dramatic rescues,

 Esther Newman, Discover Nikkei

 and the liberation of

 Jewish prisoners at

-WW2 documentary

-film on the 442nd
+WW2 documentary film on the 442nd

 "Valor With Honor"

 preserves vivid

 SEE ASAI/PAGE 8

 NIIZAWA BROTHERS

 Johnny Chuichi Niizawa 8-9-25 to 10-11-11 MIS service in Tokyo Occupation 1945-46

 Floyd N. Niizawa 7-18-27 Tokyo Occupation 1946

-Misao Niizawa 5-26-32 Army Corps of Engrs Alaska 1953 and 1954

-Shigeru Niizawa 12-12-36 U.S. Army/ Air Force Reserves

-All the brothers, sisters, in-laws, nieces and nephews thank the Niizawa Brothers for their service to our Country.
+Misao Niizawa 5-26-32 Army Corps of Engrs Alaska 1953 and 1954 Shigeru Niizawa 12-12-36 U.S. Army/ Air Force Reserves All the brothers, sisters, in-laws, nieces and nephews thank the Niizawa Brothers for their service to our Country.
 We will miss Chuichi our O-Niisan.

-HONORING OUR

-CONGRESSIONAL GOLD

-MEDAL RECIPIENTS

-AND VETERANS

 THANK YOU

 FOR YOUR SERVICE!

 WISCONSIN JACL